adscorp100/mdhomecarebuild/src/content/blog/support-at-home-prices-2025.md

 ## Support at Home Prices 2025: Your Guide to Understanding Indicative Costs

 The Australian aged care landscape is changing.
 From 1 July 2025, the new Support at Home program will begin replacing the existing Home Care Packages (HCP) Program and the Short-Term Restorative Care (STRC) Programme.
+For a comprehensive overview of the new system, see our [complete guide to the Support at Home Program](/blog/support-at-home-program-2025-complete-guide).
 If you or a loved one receive in-home care, understanding the potential costs under this new system is crucial.

 Recently, the government released a summary of indicative prices for various Support at Home services, based on a survey of current HCP providers conducted in February 2025 and published on 24 March 2025.